xplosionmind/old.tommi.space/_notes/public/Quit Spotify.md

 redirect_from: [/spotify,/quitting-spotify]
 image: https://tommi.space/images/jar/quit-spotify.jpg
 ---
-Quitting Spotify is hard.

 <div class='yellow box'>
 	<b>Update</b>: I figured I heve to come to a compromise: Spotify is actually useful and not all bad.
 Yes, it has its issues, but in the end music listening is one of the few things I want to do <i lang='it'>e basta</i>, without having to waste time on a better way to do it.<br>
 	For now, I am sticking with Spotify.
-If you have simple, neat, inexpensive, and effective solutions, please get in touch!
+If you know other simple, neat, inexpensive, and effective solutions, please get in touch!
 </div>

+Quitting Spotify is hard.
 It is **very** hard, not only because it is convenient and easy to use, but mostly because almost everyone else uses it; thus creating playlists, sharing music and interacting with other music lovers becomes way harder without it.
 For these reasons, quitting and finding another tool to listen to music isn't enough: it’s necessary to substitute the playlist creation and sharing workflow of Spotify while keeping it accessible and easy to experience for anybody.

 <div class='blue box'>
 	Quitting Spotify is one of the steps of the path to [[Internet Freedom]], and it follows the “[[Quit and switch]]” philosophy.